 Tynker easily lends itself to supporting all areas of learning.
 Schools are using Tynker as a way for students to demonstrate their understanding of other subjects such as science and math.
 And as students work on Tynker projects they acquire a deeper knowledge of the subjects they are studying.

-Tynker's lessons support and enhance Common Core State Standards.
+Tynker's coding program for middle school supports and enhances Common Core State Standards.
 View Common Core mapping here.

 What do my students learn with Tynker?